Table of Contents

 Manual Memory Release - ReleaseMemoryBuffers

-method that allows you to release the memory buffers being cached for use by the stream instances.
-This hints to the system that the memory buffers are no longer needed and can be released for garbage collection.
-After calling this method, the memory buffers will be released as soon as possible based on current usage and other factors.
-Still, the release of memory may not be immediate.
+MemoryStreamSlim provides a static ReleaseMemoryBuffers method that allows you to manually release cached memory buffers.
+This method signals the system that the buffers are no longer needed and can be released for garbage collection.
+However, the release may not be immediate and depends on current usage and other factors.

 using KZDev.PerfUtils;